opencog/atomspace/opencog/persist/sql/README.md

 in 6561 seconds, wall-clock time, for a rate of 951 Atoms/second.

-Store is performed by multiple parallel threads in the backend, each taking to a distinct instance of postgres; thus, it appears that postgres is the primary bottleneck.
-Certainly, postgres seems to be the primary consumer of CPU time, using a combined 2x more CPU than the atomspace. i.e. for every cpu-sec burned by the atomspace, the six different postgres instance burn up two cpu-secs.
+Store is performed by multiple parallel threads in the backend, each taking to a distinct instance of Postgres; thus, it appears that Postgres is the primary bottleneck.
+Certainly, Postgres seems to be the primary consumer of CPU time, using a combined 2x more CPU than the AtomSpace. i.e. for every cpu-sec burned by the AtomSpace, the six different Postgres instance burn up two cpu-secs.

 It is not at all obvious how to improve either load or store performance.